joshvfleming/clujter/README.md

 # clujter

 Clujter is a holding project for implementations of unsupervised learning algorithms.
-I'm coding these currently for learning  purposes only.
 All suggestions and criticisms are very welcome.

 ## Usage